Proudly made in the

 The Turks and Caicos Islands uses the GSM standard, on frequencies 850/900/1800/1900Mhz, and also the CDMA standard.
-There are two local mobile telecommunications companies: Lime and Digicel.
+There are two local mobile telecommunications companies: Flow and Digicel.

 GSM customers can roam on any of the island’s networks.
-CDMA customers may roam on Lime’s network, but availability varies based on phone model and your contract.
+CDMA customers may roam on Flow’s network, but availability varies based on phone model and your contract.

 If you expect to make a large amount of local calls or regional calls to other Caribbean countries, you may want to consider purchasing a local SIM card, as this will usually be far cheaper than roaming with your existing provider.
 Please note that in order to change SIM cards, you will need to have a phone that is 'unlocked'.

-WIV4 is the main local new station on channel 4.
+WIV4 is the main local news station on channel 4.
 PTV8 (People's Television, channel 8) provides an alternative news channel.
 Most other programming is from the United States and includes all major stations.

 There are several local FM radio stations.
 Spanish-language AM broadcasts from the Dominican Republic can also be found.
 The official government station, Radio Turks and Caicos, is found at 107.7 FM.
 In the unlikely event of a hurricane, this is the station to tune into for bulletins.